littsdj/craps-text-java/README.md

 I spent 5 years working in the casino industry, specifically dealing in table games.
 Craps was always my favorite game to deal, and was the reason I was interested in the industry.
 I have always been fascinated by the simplicity of the statistics of a pair of dice.
 36 combinations.
 Nice and simple.

 As I no longer work in the casino industry, working on this app makes me remember some of the fun memories I have of dealing craps in my past!

+A quick demo of this project can be seen at https://youtu.be/OWHx-tUengE